NETMF/netmf-interpreter/Product/Samples/CustomUI/ReadMe.txt

-FileSystem Sample
+CustomUI Sample
 ============
 This sample demonstrates the following:
+-  Using the Touch Panel API.
+-  Creating custom UIElement controls.
+-  Registering for touch events.
 -  Using the File System features of the Micro Framework.
--  Using the Touch Panel API.
--  Formatting a volume.
--  Enumerating directories and files.
--  Getting and setting the current directory.
--  Creating files.
--  Writing to files.
--  Deleting files.

 This sample runs on the following devices:
 -  The .NET Micro Framework SDK Emulator.